iobroker-community-adapters/ioBroker.nello/README.md

 # ioBroker.nello
 nello one connects your intercom with your smartphone and Wi-Fi.
 This adapter connects your nello one to ioBroker using the official API (https://nellopublicapi.docs.apiary.io/).

+Developers may find the javascript implementation of the nello.io API via https://github.com/Zefau/nello.io.

 ## Setup instructions (English)
 ### Quick Setup